-The Schedule of Pharmaceutical Benefits on the PBS website outlines restrictions for prescribing ruxolitinib (Jakavi®) to patients.
+The Schedule of Pharmaceutical Benefits on PBS website outlines restrictions for prescribing ruxolitinib to patients.

-All initial applications must include a copy of the bone marrow biopsy report which confirms the diagnosis of myelofibrosis.
+All initial applications must include a copy of the bone marrow biopsy report confirming the diagnosis of myelofibrosis.

 Classification of risk of myelofibrosis must be provided in accordance with either the:

 - Dynamic International Prognostic Scoring System (DIPSS), or

 - Age Adjusted DIPSS

 Patients treated with non PBS subsidised ruxolitinib before 1 February 2016 must submit details of the previous treatment.
 This must include:

 - the date when treatment with ruxolitinib started